dapplets/bos-overrides-registry/README.md

 During the [BOSHACKS hackathon](https://www.boshacks.com/#/devgovgigs.near/widget/gigs-board.pages.Post?id=1377), we created a new technology called Mutable Web which brings the decentralization of [BOS components](https://near.org/near/widget/ComponentsPage) to a new level.
 This technology allows any user to create a mutation of a page in a permissionless way and offer it to the community.
 The community can accept it as the default version of the page.
 This way community can create special [BOS components](https://near.org/near/widget/ComponentsPage) to add new functions, services, and workflows where needed.
 All this could be implemented in a decentralized and permissionless way, fully aligned with the paradigm of the free web.

-This project won the General Prize - 1st Place, you can read more details in the submission: [Dapplets Mutable Web](https://www.boshacks.com/#/devgovgigs.near/widget/gigs-board.pages.Post?id=1236)
+This project won the General Prize - 1st Place.
+You can read more details in the submission: [Dapplets Mutable Web](https://www.boshacks.com/#/devgovgigs.near/widget/gigs-board.pages.Post?id=1236)

 See our demo video on YouTube : [Dapplets Mutable Web](https://www.youtube.com/watch?v=DykC47Ec0zc)